Post-Doctoral Research Fellowships 2020: Further Particulars

 £42,813 to £45,742 (including housing allowance of £9,899 if eligible)

-The College intends to elect up to four Post-Doctoral Research Fellows on Saturday, 19 January 2019, one in each of the following subjects: Literature in English; Mathematics; Modern Languages; and Social and Political Sciences (limited to Politics and International Relations, Social Anthropology, and Sociology).
-The Fellowships are for five years, fixed-term, and non-renewable*.
-Successful candidates will be expected to take up their Fellowships on 1 October 2019 or such other date as may be agreed in advance with the College.
+The College intends to elect up to five Post-Doctoral Research Fellows on Saturday, 23 January 2021, one in each of the following subjects: Classics (excluding ancient philosophy); Theoretical Computer Science; Economics; Philosophy; Theoretical Physics.
+The Fellowships are for five years, fixed-term, and non-renewable.* Successful candidates will be expected to take up their Fellowships on 1 October 2021 or such other date as may be agreed in advance with the College.

 ELIGIBILITY AND EQUAL OPPORTUNITIES

-Normally, the College will only accept applications from those who have been awarded their doctorate since 1 August 2016 or expect to have been awarded their doctorate by 1 October 2019.
-(Doctoral award should be taken as the date of the successful defence of your doctoral dissertation at a viva voce examination, or where there is no viva, the date of award on the degree certificate.)
-If you believe there are special reasons (e.g. grave illness, parental leave) why you think these normal eligibility criteria should be waived in your case, you are encouraged to submit your application well before the 7 September 2018 deadline, including details for consideration by the Eligibility Panel.
+Normally, the College will only accept applications from those who have been awarded their doctorate since 1 August 2018 or expect to have been awarded their doctorate by 1 October 2021. (‘Doctoral award’ should be taken as the date of the successful defence of your doctoral dissertation or otherwise the date of award on the degree certificate.)
+If you believe there are special reasons (e.g. serious illness, parental leave) why you think these normal eligibility criteria should be adjusted in your case, you are encouraged to submit your application well before the 11 September 2020 deadline, including details for consideration by the Eligibility Panel.

 Applications are particularly welcome from women and from black and minority ethnic candidates, who are under-represented in academic posts in Oxford.

 The primary duty of a Post-Doctoral Research Fellow is to pursue in Oxford an independent programme of advanced study and research for publication as approved by the College at the time of election.